 Willowbank Reserve Care Group is working towards developing a five year plan with the Wellington City Council Park Ranger to effectively manage the removal of weeds and replanting and will be inviting the community to contribute ideas of how they imagine the reserve developing over this time frame.
 This will also look at what opportunities we have to apply for various grants to ensure we have enough funds to complete the plan within the five year time frame.

-Willowbank Reserve Care Group members work twice monthly in the reserve – the first and third Thursday of each month from 10.00 am summer months and 1.30 pm winter months.
+Willowbank Reserve Care Group members work twice monthly in the reserve – the first and third Thursday of each month from 9.30am to 11.30am.
+Anyone wanting to confirm times and details can contact the group by email: firstname.lastname@example.org.
 Currently they are working in the area around the railway bridge that runs over the walkway leading into the reserve.
 Willowbank Reserve Care Group have an ongoing commitment to promoting and maintaining the Reserve to help restore it to its best.

 To be supplied

 From number 1 Woodburn Drive, or 77 Woodburn Drive, or from number 66A Bing Lucas Drive, 134 Bing Lucas Drive, or number 158 Bing Lucas Drive.